Dhaka Cantonment

 Dhaka Cantonment (ঢাকা সেনানিবাস) is a cantonment located in the northern part of Dhaka, Bangladesh.
 The headquarters of the Bangladesh Army and Air Force are situated within the cantonment.
-The cantonment is located on the north-east end of Dhaka.
+It is one of the oldest operating military bases in South Asia.

 History

 British India

 Due to major military engagements affecting Bengal, the then Parliament of the United Kingdom passed a bill within the Government of India Act 1858 to build new fortifications apart from Fort William across the region, the British often converted Mughal forts into military bases, such as in Lalbagh and Idrakpur.
 However, in 1874, small scale military installations were built in Old Dacca, Pilkhana and Tejgaon at the outcome of Second Anglo-Burmese War of 1853.
-The Tejgaon garrison where the modern Dhaka Cantonment stands, played a pivotal role of logistics during Third Anglo-Burmese War of 1885 and, again in Burma campaign in Second World War where it served as the initial headquarters of fourteenth army before shifting to Comilla Cantonment..
+The Tejgaon garrison where the modern Dhaka Cantonment stands, played a pivotal role of logistics during Third Anglo-Burmese War of 1885 and, again in Burma campaign in Second World War where it served as the initial headquarters of fourteenth army before shifting to Cumilla Cantonment.
 The British Army rechristened the area as Dacca cantonment and built an airbase and an army station at Tejgaon as part of the South-East Asian campaign of Second World War.
 This installation primarily served British forces and conducted redoubt operations against Imperial Japanese Army who were invading from Burma.
 At that time, Dacca cantonment was installed with mostly units of Royal Indian Air Force and few components of 2nd Infantry Division (headquartered then at Chittagong) in 1944 reflecting its early and limited development.